ZaidShamsi/ZaidShamsi/README.md

 Software testing engineer.
 Loves drawing and animating stuffs with Python.
-Currently interested in Web Scraping, Functional automatin testing using selenium with python, API Automation testing, ETL/ELT testing.
+Currently interested in Web Scraping, Functional automation testing using selenium with python, API Automation testing, ETL/ELT testing.
 Oh, and the first love was Computational Fluid Dynamics!